isomerpages/govtech-corp/media/technews/_posts/2018-03-19-post-E–payments: Guideposts to a Smart Nation.md

 account details in order to send or receive funds thereby removing a major user bugbear hindering electronic fund transfers.</p>
 <p>In the months following PayNow’s launch, more than a million users have
-registered for PayNow and used it mostly for P2P transfers totalling in excess of SGD370 million.
+registered for PayNow and used it mostly for P2P transfers totaling in excess of SGD370 million.
 During the recent 2018 Budget debates, it was announced that PayNow Corporate will be launched to enable businesses to link their corporate bank accounts to their unique entity numbers (UENs)